The Heat of the Day: Place

 Stella does not settle down in a specific flat, but moves from one to another, which symbolises the fleetingness of her life.
 Descriptions of her flats often seem be a reflection of her attitude at given moments: before receiving a crucial visit from Harrison, "she had left the street door unlatched and the door of her flat, at the head of the stairs, ajar."
 Like a good mysterious spy, "Harrison himself has no address."

 Houses are described, in contrast to Stella's London flats, as removed and self-contained locations that provide perspective to events happening in London.
-Holme Dene, Robert's family house in the Midlands, gives off an aura of mystery and deceit: "though antique in appearance, [it] was not actually old.
+Holme Dene, Robert's family house in the Home Counties, gives off an aura of mystery and deceit: "though antique in appearance, [it] was not actually old.
 The oak beams, to be perfectly honest, were imitations."
 Moreover, it is dominated by a rigid hierarchy headed by Robert's mother: it was "Mrs. Kelway’s house."
 Finally, in the environment of the "man-eating house" Robert's masculinity is fetishised due to the fact that he is the only son and male family member left alive (except for his young nephew).
-"Contrasted to Holme Dene is the traditional sanctity and loveliness of Mount Morris" Roderick inherits Mount Morris, a country house in Ireland from which Stella is told about an important advance of the British army: "‘Montgomery is through!...
-It’s the war turning’."
+"Contrasted to Holme Dene is the traditional sanctity and loveliness of Mount Morris" Roderick inherits Mount Morris, a country house in Ireland from which Stella is told about an important advance of the British army: "'Montgomery is through!...
+It’s the war turning'."

 London.
-The action in the novel is located in London for the most part, which is contrasted by some of the characters’ visits to the countryside.
+The action in the novel is located in London for the most part, which is contrasted by some of the characters' visits to the countryside.
 Material destruction or detailed descriptions of the urban landscape are generally absent.
 Nonetheless, Louie, like many other characters, is stuck in the city due to the current events: "She now… never left London, having been left with no place to go."